 A typical HIIT session should last between 12-20 minutes.
 If you’re doing 45 minutes, you may be doing intervals but you’re not doing HIIT.
 HIIT intervals should be all-out efforts of work, usually 20-45 seconds in length, followed by a recovery (or active recovery) period that’s usually 2-4 times longer than the work period.
 For example, lets say you do a max sprint for 30 seconds (you won’t be at max speed that whole time but you put in max effort), once that’s over, you should be gasping for breath, trying to recovery your breathing rate as you walk it off.
 This can take anywhere from 60 seconds to several minutes depending on how hard you worked and what shape you’re in.
 Think of an elite sprinter trying to do an interview right after a race.
 They can barely speak.
 THAT’S what a HIIT interval should feel like.
 You can do high intensity intervals on an exercise bike, in the pool, on an elliptical machine, on a treadmill (carefully), or even with resistance or bodyweight movements like burpees, tire flips, sled pulls, etc. Anything that you can safely do all-out for a controlled period, then be able to safely rest/recover from being close to spent, can work (but don’t do swimming sprints in the middle of the ocean for example).

 A typical steady state session usually starts at a near warm up pace and doesn’t get too much above this.
-The lower the intensity that’s involved, the more fat is used for fuel.
+The lower the intensity that’s involved, the more fat is used as fuel relative to other energy options.
 It’s the duration that is the key and steady state sessions usually start at 20 minutes and go up from there.
 Personally, I would never recommend doing more than 45 minutes at a time as it can be very muscle wasting but many people go 60-90 minutes or more.
 One issue with doing steady state cardio is that the body is very adaptive.
 The more you do of it, the better you get at it.
 This is great if you’re training to do a marathon, not so good if you’re trying to burn maximum body fat.
 You simply get so good at doing cardio that you have to go longer and longer to see any appreciable results.
 It can be effective to switch up the mode or type of cardio you’re doing to slow down how fast you adapt.
 Also, instead of automatically increasing the length, after you get to a certain point simply increase the pace (go faster or at a higher level or elevation setting, etc.) to keep seeing results.

 So which one is best for you?
 On paper, it would seem that HIIT should be the choice.
 However, HIIT is definitely more advanced.
 Also, the intensity involved in HIIT will definitely effect your fatigue level and recovery ability more than steady state, especially if you’re dieting.
 If you’re also doing a lot of intense resistance training, doing too many HIIT sessions a week can really wipe you out.
 Steady state sessions may be a very good entry level of cardio for many people or a lower intensity option if you are starting to feel the effects of too much overall work.
 HIIT can definitely be a time saver in that you are done a lot sooner.
 But if you haven’t yet adapted to steady state, 20-30 minutes might be all you need, so time may not yet be a factor.